neptune-ai/scale-examples/utils/monitoring_tools/pytorch_model_internals/README.md

     track_parameters=True
 )

-# Use a namespace to organize metrics
+# Use a prefix to organize metrics
 watcher.watch(
     step=current_step,
-    namespace="train"  # Metrics will be under "train/model_metrics/..."
+    prefix="train"  # Metrics will be under "train/model_internals/..."
 )
 ```